Understand what your goal is for the money that you intend to leave as part of your estate.

 One way to proceed is to show a child how to save.
 This can quickly generate money that can be invested.
 Dubious, read on….
 Give them the job of saving money at the grocery store through coupons and sales.
 Your family menu will quickly change while shopping, by using coupons, store brands or clearance options and the amount of money saved can easily be determined.
 Start with half the money saved as a reward.
 This forms a partnership and allows for bonus grants.
 Instead of keeping this money in the “general funds” account where it will be used on items not on sale, it should be transferred to another account, immediately after it is saved.
 The savings investment account.
 The wealth code is- sequester savings, profits and investing funds from common accounts.
 You can “match” these funds to increase the amount.
 You can also offer to give them half of the money when they graduate high school if they don’t have any tattoos or children.
 (You’re welcome.)
 Discipline requires discipline.
 Financial consequences of investing over time are highly motivating.
 Invest gradually in a good value investment trust to capture the fascinating effect of blending emotion, time duration and money.
 Some money made from speculation should always be put into dividend paying long term stocks.

-For newbies with ADHD there are three new ways to invest- http://www.robinhood.com and http://www.stashinvest.com ,they allow small accumulations and trading over a smart phone.
+For newbies with ADHD there are three new ways to invest- http://www.robinhood.com and http://www.etrade.com ,they allow small accumulations and trading over a smart phone-NO commissions.
 This fits well with the range of impulse disorders currently in fashion and teenage impulse trigger response.
-There is no commission, so you have a direct means of demonstrating buys,sells, holds, short and long term holdings, time pressure and most importantly you can observe the behavior and ask guiding questions.
-After a period of time you can move the money over to http://www.motifinvesting.com where they allow you to buy up to thirty incremental partial shares of stock for a commission of only $9.99.
+There is no commission, so you have a direct means of demonstrating buys, sells, holds, short and long term holdings, time pressure and most importantly you can observe the behavior and ask guiding questions.
+After a period of time you can move the money over to http://www.schwab.com where they allow you to buy incremental partial shares of stock for no commission..
 Moving money from speculation to diversification is the second step in maintaining wealth.
 What speculation money does survive can be diversified on this excellent trading platform.
 This site is a “disruptor” and is the premier social investing site.
 Yes, social investing is a “thing”.
 Apparently it is OK with FINRA and the SEC!
 Then you can experience and experiment with diversification, dollar cost averaging, dividends and rebalancing.
 Most good investors know that market highs and lows or sector skewing results will trigger a rebalance.
-I rebalance quarterly, annually or on percentage of asset growth, depending on the goal of the Motif.
+I rebalance quarterly, annually or on percentage of asset growth, depending on the goal of the portfolio.

 Go ahead, save some money and then discuss what to do with it and let your child make the decision.
 Rinse; repeat!